maximebf/atomik/docs/en/manual/error_log_debug.md

 ## Handling errors

+<div class="note">You will need the Errors plugin which is bundled with Atomik</div>

 By default, Atomik won't catch any exceptions or errors, PHP's normal behavior prevail.
-However it is possible to enable error catching so you can display an error page to the user or error reports while developing.
+However, the Errors plugin enables error catching so you can display an error page to the user or error reports while developing.

+The plugin will display a page when a 404 error is triggered.
+The template to render can be specified using *404\_view*, the default one being *errors/404*:

+    Atomik::set('plugins.Errors', array(
+        '404_view' => 'unknown_page'
+    ));

-The *atomik/catch\_errors* configuration key must be set to true for Atomik to catch errors.
+The *catch\_errors* configuration key must be set to true for Atomik to catch errors.
 Errors and exceptions are treated the same way.

-By default, an error report will be displayed.
-The report can be hidden for security purpose by setting false to the *atomik/display\_errors* configuration key.

-A custom error page can be used as explained in the configuration chapter.

-While disabled by default, it is adviced to use Atomik's error catching mechanism coupled with a custom error page.
-This avoid critical information to be displayed to any visitor of your website.

-All exceptions thrown by Atomik are of type *Atomik\_Exception*.
+If an error template exists (specified in *error_view* and by default *errors/error*) it will be rendered otherwise an error report is displayed.

+    Atomik::set('plugins.Errors', array(
+        'error_view' => 'my_error_template',
+        'catch_errors' => true
+    ));

+By default, uncatched errors are silently droped.
+You can instead let the exception be thrown using *throw\_errors*.

+    Atomik::set('plugins.Errors', array(
+        'throw_errors' => true
+    ));

 ## Logging

+<div class="note">You will need the Logger plugin which is bundled with Atomik</div>

-Logging should be an important part of any application.
-To provide a unified way of logging, Atomik provides since version 2.2 an *Atomik::log()* method.
-It takes two arguments, the second one being optional: the message and the level (default is LOG\_ERR = 3).
+The Logger plugin provides a simple way of logging messages.
+It provides the ̀log()` helper which takes two arguments, the second one being optional: the message and the level (default is `LOG_ERR` = 3).

-    Atomik::log('an error has occured!', LOG_ERR);
+    $this->log('an error has occured!', LOG_ERR);

 As shown in the example, you should use PHP's LOG\_* constants.

-The method will simply fire an event named *Atomik::Log*.
-Listeners will get two arguments, the message and the level (the same as the *log()* method).
+The helper will simply fire an event named *Logger::Log*.
+Listeners will get two arguments, the message and the level.

     function my_logger($message, $level) {
 	    echo 'LOG: ' . $message;
     }
-    Atomik::listenEvent('Atomik::Log', 'my_logger');
+    Atomik::listenEvent('Logger::Log', 'my_logger');

 Atomik provides a default logger which will save messages to a text file.
-To register this logger, set the config key named *atomik/log/register\_default* to true.
+To register this logger, set the config key named *register\_default* to true.

-The filename is defined in *atomik/files/log*.
-You can also define from which level messages should be saved by setting *atomik/log/level* to the minimum level.
-The default level is LOG\_WARNING (4).
+The filename is defined in *filename*.
+You can also define from which level messages should be saved by setting *level* to the minimum level.
+The default level is `LOG_WARNING` (4).

+    Atomik::set('plugins.Logger', array(
+        'register_default' => true,
+        'filename' => 'log.txt'
+    ));

-Finally, you can define the template of the string that will be added to the log file in *atomik/log/message\_template*.
+Finally, you can define the template of the string that will be added to the log file in *message\_template*.
 You can use *%date%*, *%level%* and *%message%* which will be replaced by the appropriate string.

 ## Debugging

-Atomik's only provides a simple method named *Atomik::debug()* which is an alias for var\_dump().
-However the method output can be hidden by modifying the *app/debug* configuration key.
+Atomik's only provides a simple helper named `debug()` which is an alias for `var_dump()`.
+However the method output can be hidden by modifying the *atomik.debug* configuration key.

-Also, if *app/debug* is true, the error reporting level will be set to the maximum.
+Also, if *atomik.debug* is true, the error reporting level will be set to the maximum.

     Atomik::debug($myVar);
-    Atomik::set('app/debug', false);
+    Atomik::set('atomik.debug', false);
     Atomik::debug($myVar2); // no output
     Atomik::debug($myVar2, true); // use true to force the output even if debug set to false